OldG Hosting provider reviews

 You want hosting for non-WordPress projects

-You donโt need advanced developer tooling
+You don't need advanced developer tooling

-Hidden Constraints & Limitations
+Hidden constraints & limitations

 WordPress-only hosting